 This article explains implied consent law, and its special statutory provisions under OCGA 40-5-55, 40-5-67.1 and other statutes.
 All such provisions relate to an arrested citizen who is facing a DUI in Georgia being asked by the arresting officer (post-arrest) to agree to submit to additional chemical testing to determine his or her blood alcohol content (BAC) or the person’s concentration of drug levels.
 For the last half-century, reported appellate cases for the Georgia implied consent law are among the nation’s most favorable DUI-DWI decisions on appeal.

 No matter what negative impact a DUI 1st offense may bring, the DUI penalties for a second offense DUI jump significantly.
-For example, community service for a 1st GA DUI is 40 hours, the jail time minimum is 24 hours.
+For example, community service for a 1st GA DUI is 40 hours, the jail time minimum is 24 hours, if a blood alcohol or breath alcohol forensic result shows 0.08 grams percent or more at any time within three hours of the driving ending.
 By contrast, a DUI second offense goes up to 30 days of community service, or 240 hours plus not less than 72 hours in jail.
 A 3rd DUI in Georgia takes the mandatory jail sentence to 15 days.

 A 2nd DUI in GA (or subsequent conviction) can virtually make a person unemployable, for most jobs.
 Plus, a third DUI in 5 years will take away the entire ability to drive for at least 2 full years.
 The 4th drunk driving charge is a felony DUI, if within 10 years, based on dates of arrest.

 To explain how this may be accomplished in your DUI case, our DUI law firm offers:

 FREE lawyer consultation with a PARTNER, with over 1,000 DUI cases under his belt;